 B Grade actually start as A Grade but for many reasons did not make it into the A Grade stockpile.
 These blocks and logs are more likely to have imperfections such as chipped corners, tapering widths and inconsistent colour.
 B Grade have less imperfections than C Grade but are not quite smooth and uniform enough to be A grades.

-Often your experienced block wall builder can accommodate B Grade logs by placing them strategically to hide the imperfections, but this could take slightly more time to build and may have more gaps, but this often adds character to your retaining wall or landscaping.
+Often your experienced block wall builder can accommodate B Grade logs by placing them strategically to hide the imperfections, but this could take slightly more time to build and may have more gaps, but this often adds character to your retaining wall.